-19 Governing Law and Submission to Jurisdiction
+20 Governing Law and Submission to Jurisdiction

 - (a) The Agency Agreement, the Warrants (except Condition 2(c)) and the Guarantee (except Clause 6 (Status of Guarantee)) (and, in each case, any non-contractual obligations arising therefrom or in connection therewith) shall be governed by, and construed in accordance with, English law.
 Condition 2(c) of the Warrants, Clause 6 (Status of Guarantee) of the Guarantee and any non-contractual obligations arising therefrom or in connection therewith shall be governed by, and construed in accordance with, Belgian law.
-The provisions of articles 86 to 94-8 of the Luxembourg law of 10 August 1915 on commercial companies, as amended, are excluded. - (b) The Issuer agrees, for the exclusive benefit of the Warrantholders that the courts of England are to have jurisdiction to settle any disputes which may arise out of or in connection with the Agency Agreement and/or the Warrants (including, in each case, any dispute relating to any non-contractual obligations arising therefrom or in connection therewith) and that accordingly any suit, action or proceedings (together referred to as "Proceedings") arising out of or in connection with the Agency Agreement and/or the Warrants (including, in each case, any Proceedings relating to any non-contractual obligations).

-obligation arising therefrom or in connection therewith) may be brought in such courts.
+The provisions of the Belgian Economic Law Code applicable to financial services, including the provisions in Book VI "Market practices and consumer protection" applicable to financial services, shall be applicable.
+The provisions of articles 470-3 to 470-19 of the Luxembourg law of 10 August 1915 on commercial companies, as amended, are excluded. - (b) The Issuer agrees, for the exclusive benefit of the Warrantholders that the courts of England are to have jurisdiction to settle any disputes which may arise out of or in connection with the Agency Agreement and/or the Warrants (including, in each case, any dispute relating to any non-contractual obligations arising therefrom or in connection therewith) and that accordingly any suit, action or proceedings (together referred to as "Proceedings") arising out of or in connection with the Agency Agreement and/or the Warrants (including, in each case, any Proceedings relating to any non-contractual obligation arising therefrom or in connection therewith) may be brought in such courts.
 The Issuer hereby irrevocably waives any objection which it may have now or hereafter to the laying of the venue of any such Proceedings in any such court and any claim that any such Proceedings have been brought in an inconvenient forum and hereby further irrevocably agrees that a judgment in any such Proceedings brought in the English courts shall be conclusive and binding upon it and may be enforced in the courts of any other jurisdiction.
 Nothing contained in this Condition shall limit any right to take Proceedings against the Issuer in any other court of competent jurisdiction, nor shall the taking of Proceedings in one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction, whether concurrently or not.
 The Issuer appoints the Guarantor at its London branch at 111 Old Broad Street, London EC2N 1BR as its agent for service of process for Proceedings in England, and undertakes that, in the event of the Guarantor ceasing so to act or ceasing to be registered in England, it will appoint another person as its agent for service of process in England in respect of any Proceedings in England.
 Nothing herein shall affect the right to serve proceedings in any other manner permitted by law.